 / Positioned too high.
 Spotting may occur if the cup is positioned too high or close to the cervix.
 Try reinserting again, making sure the cup sits just inside the vaginal opening.

-Period cups hold way more fluid than even the high absorbency tampons.
+The yoni hold way more fluid than even the high absorbency tampons.
 While you get used to your menstrual cup and how often you need to empty it, try wearing a panty liner, just in case.

 If you have a particularly heavy flow, you may need to empty your cup 2-3 times on your heaviest days.
 But thats about it.

 Yay for you.
 We are huge advocates of an active lifestyle!
 Because the yoni cup was designed to fit snugly inside your vaginal canal, you can maintain the same level of activity that you do when you’re not menstruating.
 Go ahead and swim, dance and welcome to a world without bulky pads or dangling strings.
 Woho!

 Absolutely!
 Actually, please do.
 As we all know, tampons absorb fluids, which includes bacteria and chemicals while swimming.
 This little scenario is creating a perfect environment for microbial growth, increasing the risk of infection and TSS.

 The yoni cup forms a tight seal that creates a barrier between you and the water and still prevents you from leaking.
 So if you want to avoid soggy tampons and harmful chemicals, you’ll love the yoni cup.